 If you’re visiting Barcelona but aren’t really sure where to start, we thought we’d help you out with a neighbourhood guide to one of our favourite local areas: El Born.
 From its early days as a medieval seaside escape for the aristocracy, El Born is now an artistic local neighbourhood, so check out our Barcelona area guide to this laid back barrio and discover the best spots to eat, drink and explore all recommended by our locals in Barcelona!

 Nestled between Barrio Gótico and the lush Parc de la Ciutadella, El Born is definitely a much loved local barrios.
-Despite it’s central location on the edge of the popular tourist areas, this barrio has managed to maintain it’s distinctive bohemian character and effortlessly combines all our favourite elements of neighbouring Barrio Gótico (think narrow cobbled streets, medieval style squares and you’ll get the picture) with a unique and creative vibe.
-Home to a thriving creative community, the neighbourhood has a laid back, artistic feel to it and as far as the barrios go, El Born is one of the effortlessly cool kids (and they know it)!
+Despite its central location on the edge of the popular tourist areas, this barrio has managed to maintain its distinctive bohemian character and effortlessly combines all our favorite elements of neighboring Barrio Gótico (think narrow cobbled streets, medieval-style squares and you’ll get the picture) with a unique and creative vibe.
+Home to a thriving creative community, the neighborhood has a laid-back, artistic feel to it and as far as the barrios go, El Born is one of the effortlessly cool kids (and they know it)!

-El Born is known for it’s creativity, so it’s no surprise that there’s more than a few great art galleries in the area.
-One to watch is Anaglifos Art Factory, a contemporary, white-walled space which is not only a gallery but a performance space and hub for workshops in a variety of subjects.
-But we also love the street art here, st of which has been lovingly created by locals throughout the barrio.
-So much of El Born’s character comes from it’s medieval history and architecture, and we love the contrast between century old structures and modern street art.
+El Born is known for its creativity, so it’s no surprise that there are more than a few great art galleries in the area.
+One to watch is Anaglifos Art Factory, a contemporary, white-walled space that is not only a gallery but a performance space and hub for workshops on a variety of subjects.
+But we also love the street art here, some of which has been lovingly created by locals throughout the barrio.
+So much of El Born’s character comes from its medieval history and architecture, and we love the contrast between century-old structures and modern street art.

 Embark on a unique experience with Hello, curious traveler!